Skip to main content

 The process, start to finish.

-Most federal trademark "use" applications take 12–16 months from filing to registration when the application is accepted.
-"Intent-to use" applications take 12 months to 3 years from filing to registration depending upon when you start using the mark.
+Most use-based applications register in 12–16 months once the USPTO accepts them.
+An intent-to-use application takes anywhere from 12 months to 3 years, depending on when you start using the mark.
 Here is what the journey looks like with us alongside you.

 1. Step 01 Week 1